k-hench/Three_seas_fishes-class_2018/README.md

 -   how to do an **NMDS plot and run a
     PERMANOVA**

+(To look at the scripts, download the folder and open R_stuff.html in your browser.)

 ------------------------------------------------------------------------

 Further helpful information on **ggplot2** can be found at: